SDNATH-Git/pcc/README.md

 ## Live Link : https://bd71.netlify.app/
 A **modern, fully responsive frontend web application** built with **React.js**, **Tailwind CSS**, and **Framer Motion** inspired by the "Bangladesh 2.0" concept.

-This project represents a digital vision platform for innovation, sustainability, infrastructure, and empowerment — showcasing a futuristic national transformation UI.
+This project represents a digital vision platform for innovation, sustainability, infrastructure, and empowerment — showcasing a futuristic national transformation UI Drgisn.

 ---